 How we will teach handwriting at Morley Victoria

-When children first learn to mark make and write, they will do so across the areas of provision in the Foundation Stage.
-Once the children have learned all of the individual letter sounds (which includes letter formation – taught in the correct way) Reception teachers will begin to teach the letter families in discrete handwriting lessons.
+When children first learn to make marks and write, they will do so across the areas of provision in the Foundation Stage.
+Once the children have learned all of the individual letter sounds (which includes letter formation – taught in the correct way), Reception teachers will begin to teach the letter families in discrete handwriting lessons.